Matt Willis (American football)

-Matthew Anthony Willis (born April 13, 1984) is a former American football wide receiver in the National Football League (NFL).
-He was signed by the Baltimore Ravens as an undrafted free agent in 2007.
-He played college football at UCLA.
+Matthew Willis (born April 13, 1984) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the UCLA Bruins and was signed by the Baltimore Ravens as an undrafted free agent in 2007.

-Early years
+Early life

 Willis attended Servite High School in California.

 College career

-Willis played college football at UCLA and during his career there, he made 21 appearances with 24 receptions for 248 yards and three touchdowns.
+Willis played college football at the University of California, Los Angeles.
+He made 21 appearances for the Bruins with 24 receptions for 248 yards and three touchdowns.
 He majored in sociology.

 Professional career

 Baltimore Ravens

 Willis was signed by the Baltimore Ravens as an undrafted rookie free agent on May 4, 2007.
 In his rookie year, he played in five games making one reception for 11 yards, he also spent some time on defense making one tackle.
 He was released from the team's practice squad on September 17, 2008 to make room for defensive tackle J'Vonne Parker.

 Denver Broncos

 Willis was signed to the practice squad of the Denver Broncos on December 23, 2008 and remained there through the end of the season.

 The following year, Willis was waived during final cuts on September 5 and re-signed to the team's practice squad.
 He was promoted to the active roster on January 1, 2010 after offensive tackle Herb Taylor was waived.

 On October 17, 2010, in a game against the New York Jets, Willis suffered a broken foot, and was placed on the season-ending Injured Reserve.

 Following the 2011 season, Willis became a restricted free agent, but was re-signed on April 16, 2012.